ibm-cloud-docs/apps/insights.md

 To add the {{site.data.keyword.DRA_short}} tool integration to your DevOps toolchain, complete these steps:

 1. [Create your app](/docs/apps?topic=creating-apps-getting-started).
-2. On App details page, click **Configure continuous delivery** and follow the steps for configuring a DevOps toolchain.
+2. On App details page, click **Deploy your app** and follow the steps for configuring a DevOps toolchain.
 The steps vary, depending on which deployment target that you select.
-3. When you see the "Configured" message on the App details page, click **View toolchain**.
+3. When you see the toolchain details appear on the App details page, click the toolchain name.
 4. On the toolchain's Overview page, click **Add a Tool**.
 5. In the Tool Integrations section, select **{{site.data.keyword.DRA_short}}**.
 6. Click **Create Integration**. {{site.data.keyword.DRA_short}} is added to your toolchain.